Early Childhood Special Education, Master of Arts

 The program supports 6 sets of Early Childhood standards as well as Early Childhood Special Education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
 Sample courses include: Typical/Atypical Early Child Development; Curriculum and Instruction in Early Childhood; Applied Assessments in Early Childhood Research and Policy in ECSE; and Practicum Experience.

 Additionally, due to small class sizes (maximum 20-25 students per course) faculty maintain a high level of personal interaction with the students.

 The EC/ECSE masters program consists of 30 credit hours of coursework and up to 6 credit hours of practicum experience.
-The program is designed for the working professional and is presented in a fully online format.
+The program is designed for the working professional and is presented in three formats: a fully face-to-face format; a 16-week fully online format, and an 8-week hybrid format with meetings in Denver.
 Generous amounts of field experience are included in coursework to allow for a well-rounded graduate experience.
-You may need to take additional coursework to fulfill licensure requirements.

 Upon graduation, teachers can work with young children between birth – 8 years old in inclusive settings such as Public schools, Child care programs, Early intervention programs (including Head Start and Early Head Start), and Family support and home-based programs.
 According to The Job Search Handbook for Educators (2009) there is some shortage of ECSE professionals across the country.
 Thus, prospective teachers can be confident that they will be able to find positions.

 At the end of completion of Early Childhood program, candidates may earn either a Master’s degree or an endorsement.
 Those who have earned a master’s degree in another area may either apply for a second master’s degree or a non-degree licensure in early childhood special education.
 Candidates who wish to pursue an initial teacher’s license will take additional courses through the university’s Professional Teacher Education Program (PTEP).